Okaro White

-Okaro Wayne Anthony White (born August 13, 1992) is an American professional basketball player for Zenit Saint Petersburg of the VTB United League.
-He played college basketball for Florida State.
+Okaro Wayne Anthony White (born August 13, 1992) is an American professional basketball player who most recently played for Zenit Saint Petersburg of the VTB United League.
+He played college basketball for the Florida State Seminoles and went on to play three season in the National Basketball Association (NBA).

+With Florida State, White was named to the ACC All-Defensive Team during his senior season.
+He went undrafted in the 2014 NBA draft and made his NBA debut with the Miami Heat in 2017.
+Despite never appearing in a game for them, White was part of the Cleveland Cavaliers team that reached the 2018 NBA Finals.

 Early life

 White was born in Brooklyn, New York, on August 13, 1992, and has an older brother and sister.
 His mother, Charmaine White, ran track for the Jamaica national team.
 As a preteen, his family moved to Clearwater, Florida, to be close to his grandmother.

 In eighth grade, he experienced a growth spurt, growing five-and-a-half inches in the summer.

 White was named Pinellas County's Basketball Player of the Year as a senior at Clearwater High School.

 College career

 White chose to play college basketball at Florida State after receiving scholarship offers from Florida, Georgia Tech, Indiana, Clemson, and Miami (Fl.).
 At Florida State, he started on two NCAA Tournament teams.
 He averaged 13.6 points and 6.8 rebounds per game in his senior season with Florida State, both career highs.
 In addition, White connected on 37.5 percent of his 3-point shots.
 He defended both guards and forwards and alternated between the small and power forward positions.
 White was one of 64 seniors selected to play in the Portsmouth Invitational Tournament.